 - Utilize common Automation Runtime features, such as cycle time adjustment.

-- Use System Diagnostics Manager, Runtime Utility Center and Automation Studio to troubleshoot hardware issues and diagnostic software bugs.
+- Use System Diagnostics Manager, Runtime Utility Center, and Automation Studio to troubleshoot hardware issues and diagnose software bugs.

 - Integrate mapp functionality into your application.

-- Participants will create projects and configure controller components.
+- You create projects and configure controller components.

-- Participants will simulate processes and then start them up.
+- You simulate processes and then start them up.

-- Participants will perform diagnostics on controller components and programs.
+- You perform diagnostics on controller components and programs.